 Gasoline is refined from crude oil, which happens to be a non-renewable resource.
 Although current reservoirs of gas will sustain for many years, they will end sometime in the near future.

-Biofuels are made from many different sources such as manure, waste from crops, other byproducts, algae and plants grown specifically for the fuel.
+That’s unlike biofuels, which are made from many different sources, such as manure, crop waste, other byproducts, algae, and plants grown specifically for fuel.

 5. Renewable